Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 * The M5 should display the challenges that the user is enrolled in.
 * The M5 should display the user's statistics.

-## Architecture of the entire system
+## ARCHITECTURE OF THE ENTIRE SYSTEM
 Due to several devices needed by the user requirements, our system architecture uses a central controller API which communicates with the database, and handles receiving and sending requests using MQTT protocol to communicate between different devices.
 In order to deliver our user stories we needed our architecture to send and store data:

 * **Data Communication** :